Sliding Door vs Swing Door – Which Is Better for Your Building?

 Cost Comparison

-Factor Swing Door Sliding Door
+Aspect Swing Door Sliding Door

-Initial Cost Low Moderate to High
+Initial Cost Low Medium to High

-Energy Savings Minimal Significant
+Energy Efficiency Minimal Significant

 Conclusion & Next Steps